SHIV000000/ForecastForge/README.md

 # ForecastForge
 ForecastForge: Your weather companion crafting precision forecasts.
-With real-time updates, interactive maps, and personalized history, navigate meteorological insights effortlessly.

-## Overview
-#### This Django web application provides weather forecasting based on the OpenWeatherMap API.
+With real-time updates, interactive maps, and personalized history, navigate meteorological insights effortlessly.This Django web application provides weather forecasting based on the OpenWeatherMap API.
 Users can search for weather information for a specific location and view a 7-day weather forecast.

 ## Installation